TW: racist microaggressions, violence, child abuse, accidental manipulation/unreality

 It took a few more nudges than it should have for my brain to catch up, but soon I realized that somebody was shaking me awake.
 I was ready to lash out, but then the voice echoed in my head, Don’t worry.
 Just me.

-She bit her lip, trying not to smile, and I sat up quickly with an embarrassed flush.
+She bit her lip, trying not to smile, and I sat up quickly with a flush.
 “Stop listening,” I growled, mostly out of embarrassment.

 “I do my best.
 You ever tried not to hear somebody talking?”